BilawalAhmed0900/NiceHash_API/README.md

 # NiceHash_API
 NiceHash API implementation in Delphi.
 This was made at version 1.2.7.
 If any new function is created, ask me to add it or you can contribute yourself.

+# Requirements
+This library requires OpenSSL to work, you can download the dll [Here](https://indy.fulgan.com/SSL/).
+Put respective dll close to binary file

 # Uses
 You can use the library from the file `NiceHashAPI.pas`